VijayAkashV/portfolio/README.md

-Sure!
-Below is a sample content for a GitHub README file that explains your project.

----

 # Portfolio Website

 This repository contains the source code for a personal portfolio website.
 The website showcases skills, experiences, projects, and educational background in the field of technology, focusing on web development, app development, and data science.